 What’s his secret?
 That’s what I’d like to know.
 But I know this: It starts with the fact that he tries.
 When someone cares enough about your feelings to try to make them improve, it feels good.

 What he does is not common, but it is characteristic of the charismatic salesman.
 First, make your customer smile.
 After that, everything else is easy.

 This isn’t some new or unique insight.
-Dale Carnegie wrote about “the value of a smile” 80 years ago in How to Win Friends and Influence People.
-And now, researchers like Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges, are finding evidence of the ways smiles positively impact human psychology.
+Dale Carnegie wrote about “the value of a smile” more than 80 years ago in How to Win Friends and Influence People.
+And now researchers, like Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges, are finding evidence of the ways that smiles positively impact human psychology.

 You may be the sort of person for whom this comes easily.
 If so, you need only realize what a talent you have and resolve to use it more.
 If you are less than gifted in the sunshine department (charisma-challenged, like me), you should consider adding this technique to your persuasion arsenal.

 If it doesn’t come naturally, you’ll have to practice.
 You can start today.
 Here’s the challenge…

 Make the next three people you meet smile.
 Make them smile before you do anything else.
 Say something – do something – to get that smile on their faces before you begin your conversation.

 (Hint: You have to be really good to make someone else smile when you are frowning.
 So start off by smiling yourself.
 If you are really backward in this area – as I am – you might want to practice in the mirror before you experiment on a live subject.)